 To enjoy this benefit, you have to make an agreement with the charity, stating that the items were donated at no cost to the charity.
 Signed receipts by your charity of choice and your business will document the transaction, and you get to deduct the market value of the inventory from your taxes after donation.
 And… if your donations are used directly to care for the ill, needy, or infants, you’ll get even more tax breaks from the IRS.

 After you’ve successfully cleared out all the dead stock from your warehouse, it’s time to reduce the possibility of being stuck with dead stock.
-To solve this problem, you need to know when products are on the verge of “death” so you’ll be able to eliminate them from your inventory before they become dead stock.
+To solve this problem, you need reliable inventory system software to know when products are on the verge of “death” so you’ll be able to eliminate them from your inventory before they become dead stock.

 Inventory management software allows you better visibility of stock movements.
 You’ll be able to generate intelligence reports, tracking the performance of all your different SKUs.
 Through these, you’ll know when something isn’t selling well, and make plans to phase out “dying” products from your store.
 Running these reports regularly will keep you in the loop when a product is falling out of favor with customers so you’ll can stop reordering immediately.

-Intelligence reports can also save you from the panic of dealing with unexpected discoveries of forgotten dead stock.
+Intelligence reports using order management software can also save you from the panic of dealing with unexpected discoveries of forgotten dead stock.
 Once you’ve marked out products as “dead” and “dying”, set them aside in a separate section of your warehouse, and you’ll see immediately how much space they’re taking up… Space that could be definitely be put to better use.